ngoc2012/Commun/Webserv/README.md

     From normal mode: `q`
     open `.vimrc`
-    insert a line `let @x = '...'` (see the following) For the above `...` pattern, you can use `"xp` just at the place where the pattern should be placed.
+    insert a line `let @x = '...'` (see the following) For the above `...` pattern, you can use `"xp` or `Ctrl+r Ctrl+r registerName` just at the place where the pattern should be placed.
 But this is not essential, you can just type in the macro definition.

 ## Basics tests